respondcreate/django-versatileimagefield/README.md

 ### Filters ###

-Filters are similar to Sizers in that they create new images but they differ in that they don't modify the size or aspect ratio.
+Filters create new images that are the same size and aspect ratio as the original image.

 #### Included Filters ####